Top 5 health benefits of kombucha

 - Scoby – purchased online, or from an existing batch of kombucha

-Fermented foods such as yogurts, sauerkraut and kefir all contain live microorganisms.
-As kombucha is the product of fermentation, a number of probiotic bacteria are produced.
-At specific concentrations, probiotic bacteria can help to balance the gut microbiome in humans and improve digestion.
-However, to date, there have not been enough studies to confirm whether kombucha contains enough beneficial bacteria to be deemed an effective probiotic.
+Fermented foods such as yogurts, sauerkraut and kefir all contain live micro-organisms.
+As kombucha is the product of fermentation, a number of probiotic microbes are produced.
+At specific concentrations, these probiotic bacteria can help to balance levels of bacteria in the gut and improve digestion.
+However, to date, there have not been enough studies to confirm whether kombucha contains adequate amounts of these beneficial bacteria to be deemed an effective probiotic.
 Furthermore, amounts and strains of probiotic microbes will vary depending on differing factors, including how the kombucha is made and its fermentation time.

-Antioxidants are substances that protect the body from oxidative damage caused by free radicals.
-Free radicals are a normal by-product of processes in the body, but the key is to minimise their impact by having a diet rich in antioxidants.
-Tea, especially green tea, is rich in a group of antioxidants called polyphenols.
-It is suggested that the fermentation time has an impact on the antioxidant properties of kombucha, however, to date there is little evidence to suggest a significant benefit to human health.
+Antioxidants are substances that protect the body from the oxidative damage caused by free radicals.
+Free radicals are a normal by-product of processes in the body, but the key is to minimise their impact by consuming food and drink rich in antioxidants.
+Tea, especially green tea, is rich in a group of antioxidants called polyphenols, especially catechins.
+However, there are a number of variables which may influence the antioxidant properties of kombucha, including the tea it was made from and the fermentation time.

 Kombucha contains small amounts of vitamins and minerals which are produced when the yeast breaks down the sugars, including vitamin C and the B group of vitamins such as B1, B6 and B12.
 Levels are likely to vary between products.